noir-lang/noir/docs/docs/developers/contracts/syntax/historical_access/how_to_prove_history.md

 2. Block number
 3. Private context

-You can also prove that a nullifier was not included in a specified block by using `prove_nullifier_non_inclusion` which takes the same arguments:
+You can also prove that a nullifier was not included in a specified block by using `prove_nullifier_not_included_at` which takes the same arguments.

-#include_code prove_nullifier_non_inclusion yarn-project/noir-contracts/contracts/inclusion_proofs_contract/src/main.nr rust

-## Prove contract inclusion, public value inclusion, and note commitment inclusion
+## Prove contract inclusion, public value inclusion, and use current state in lookups

 To see what else you can do with the `history` library, check out the [reference](./history_lib_reference.md).